 Cork is harvested from cork oak trees in June and July only, and the harvesters use axes and adzes to cut into the tree and peel off the top inch or two of bark.
 The bark grows back, and the tree can be harvested again in nine years.
 The trees live for up to 300 years, so its bark can be harvested many times.

-What Seoyong does with the cork bark is slice it very thin, less than a millimeter, and lays it over injection-molded plastic in several layers, much like a company would do with a traditional wood veneer.
-Once it’s glued in place, they treat the cork with a water-based finish that preserves the unique look of the wood but protects it from water, scratches and UV damage.
+What Seoyong does with the cork bark is slice it very thin, less than a millimetre, and lays it over injection-moulded plastic in several layers, much like a company would do with a traditional wood veneer.
+Once it's glued in place, they treat the cork with a water-based finish that preserves the unique look of the wood but protects it from water, scratches and UV damage.